Dheuster/AFT-FO4Edition/readme.txt

   A. Requirements

-     This mod requires Fallout 4 patch 1.10.40 or newer.
-To find out what version you have, hit ESC within the game and look in the bottom left corner of the System:Save/Load screen.
+     This mod was compiled against Fallout 4 patch 1.10.40.
+To minimize the possibility of bugs, it is advised that users have the same patch or newer.
+The mod may work with older versions of the game, but may may be less stable.
+To see what version you have, hit ESC within the game and look in the bottom left corner of the System:Save/Load screen.

      This Mod does NOT require any DLC.